jeff-hykin/universify/story.md

 <!-- Windows comes with Powershell/CMD.
 Minimal Linux and MacOS come with some kind of bash/zsh/dash/sh.
 So there is no unified script that runs out-of-the-box all major systems... right? -->

-Doesn't matter what OS.
-Save the following as `hello_world.ps1`, add the execute permission, and put `./hello_world.ps1` in your terminal/console/cmd.<br>
+Save the following as `hello_world.ps1`.
+Doesn't matter what OS, just add the execute permission, and type `./hello_world.ps1`cm in your cmd/terminal/console.<br>

 ```sh
 #!/usr/bin/env sh